Coyote FAQ

 Q: I saw a coyote out during the day.
 Isn't that unusual for a coyote?

 A: Coyotes are naturally diurnal, meaning they are active during the day.
 Many coyotes have adapted to be more active at night in response to human activity, but seeing one during the day does not mean something is wrong with it.
-Utilize low-intensity hazing whenever a coyote is sighted; look big, shout, throw rocks/stones, spray water or pepper spray, use noisemakers, or shine bright lights.
+Utilize low-intensity hazing whenever a coyote is sighted; look big, shout, throw rocks/stones, spray water or pepper spray, use noisemakers, blow a coyote whistle or shine bright lights.

 Q: I own a dog/cat and am fearful for its life because of coyotes.
 What should I do?

 A: Many animals see pets as food: eagles, owls, hawks, and foxes have all been known to prey on pets.
 Coyotes often see dogs as prey or competition as well, and have been known to kill pets.
 However, it is your responsibility to ensure that your pet is safe.
-Coyotes can jump even six foot fences, so dogs should always be attended while in the backyard or kept in a secure run.
+Coyotes can jump even six foot fences, so dogs should always be attended while in the backyard or kept in a secure run with a roof.
 Always keep dogs on a short (less than 6 ft) leash when recreating.
 Cats should always be kept inside.

 Q: Should my family be fearful of coyotes?
 Do they attack humans?